Urban IPM Certification Program

 What are the requirements for the program?

 A participant in the certification program will need to receive 12 continuing education credits (CEU’s) over a three-year period to maintain certification.
 Urban IPM CEU’s can be gained through many avenues.
-Credits for new participants and former MSU Urban IPM Certified Professionals will be available for participation in workshops, conferences, digital offerings available through the MSU Urban IPM webpage, signing up for MSU Urban Alerts and participating in online surveys and quizzes.
+Credits for new participants and former MSU Urban IPM Certified Professionals will be available for participation in workshops, conferences, and digital offerings.
+Available through the MSU Urban IPM webpage, by signing up for MSU Urban Alerts and participating in online surveys and quizzes.
 Workshop opportunities will coincide with state-wide conferences when possible.